tensorlakeai/indexify/examples/pdf/README.md

-Here's a concise base README following the structure of the provided example:

 # Indexify Cookbooks

 Indexify is capable of ingesting and processing various types of unstructured data.
 This repository contains cookbooks demonstrating how to build pipelines for: